MP3: Quality

 When performing lossy audio encoding, such as creating an MP3 data stream, there is a trade-off between the amount of data generated and the sound quality of the results.
 The person generating an MP3 selects a bit rate, which specifies how many kilobits per second of audio is desired.
 The higher the bit rate, the larger the MP3 data stream will be, and, generally, the closer it will sound to the original recording.
 With too low a bit rate, compression artifacts (i.e., sounds that were not present in the original recording) may be audible in the reproduction.
 Some audio is hard to compress because of its randomness and sharp attacks.
 When this type of audio is compressed, artifacts such as ringing or pre-echo are usually heard.
-A sample of applause or a triangle instrument with a relatively low bit rate provide good examples of compression artifacts.
+A sample of applause or a triangle instrument with a relatively low bit rate provides good examples of compression artifacts.
 Most subjective testings of perceptual codecs tend to avoid using these types of sound materials, however, the artifacts generated by percussive sounds are barely perceptible due to the specific temporal masking feature of the 32 sub-band filterbank of Layer II on which the format is based.

+The MPEG-1 standard does not include a precise specification for an MP3 encoder but does provide examples of psychoacoustic models, rate loops, and the like in the non-normative part of the original standard.
+When this was written, the suggested implementations were quite dated.
+Implementers of the standard were supposed to devise algorithms suitable for removing parts of the information from the audio input.
+As a result, many different MP3 encoders became available, each producing files of differing quality.
+Comparisons were widely available, so it was easy for a prospective user of an encoder to research the best choice.
+Some encoders that were proficient at encoding at higher bit rates (such as LAME) were not necessarily as good at lower bit rates.